eshoko/OPIOID/README.md

 # OPIOID

-'Opioid_Segments.nii' is a NIfTI file of brain opioid segments in the MNI space derived based on the distribution of mu, kappa, and delta opioid receptors in the MNI space.
+'Opioid_Segments.nii' is a NIfTI file of brain opioid segments in the MNI space derived based on the distribution of opioid and dopamine receptors in the MNI space.
 See Shokri-Kojori et al. (2022) for more details.
 Brain regions are labeled as follows:

 - Areas with a value of 1: primary opioid segment
 - Areas with a value of 2: secondary opioid segment
 - Areas with a value of 3: striatum
 - Areas with a value of 4: white matter and CSF

 'DOR.nii' is a NIfTI file of average delta opioid receptor availability in the MNI space (n = 10, 9 males).
 For normalization and template generation please cite: Shokri-Kojori, E. et al. (2022).
-Original data were reported in Weerts et al. (2011).
+Original PET data were reported in Weerts et al. (2011).

 'KOR.nii' is a NIfTI file of average kappa opioid receptor availability in the MNI space (n = 10, 10 males).
 For kinetic modelling, normalization, and template generation please cite: Shokri-Kojori, E. et al. (2022).
-Original data were reported in Naganawa et al. (2014).
+Original PET data were reported in Naganawa et al. (2014).

 'MOR.nii' is a NIfTI file of average mu opioid receptor availability in the MNI space (n = 10, 6 males).
 For normalization and template generation please cite: Shokri-Kojori, E. et al. (2022).
-Original data were reported in Kuwabara et al. (2014).
+Original PET data were reported in Kuwabara et al. (2014).

 References: